googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 variants can also be representated as a matrix using a PaintTransform or PaintVarTransform table.
-The behavior for the PaintRotate or PaintSkew formats and their variants shall be the same as if the rotation or skew were represented using an equivalent matrix.
-See 5.7.11.2.5.11 for details regarding the matrix equivalent for a rotation expressed as an angle; and see 5.7.11.2.5.12 for similar details in relation to skews.
+The behavior for the PaintRotate or PaintSkew formats and their variants shall be the same as if the rotation or skew were represented using an equivalent matrix or sequence of matrices.
+See 5.7.11.2.5.11 for details regarding the matrix equivalent for a rotation expressed as an angle;
+and see 5.7.11.2.5.12 for similar details in relation to skews.

 **5.7.11.1.6 Compositing and blending**